The Strategic Power of Planograms in Merchandising

 Product Association

-Another way that planograms make use of psychology is by product association.
-Grouping products logically can make the shopping process more intuitive for consumers, and planograms are there to instruct which products should be paired with what as well as where and how they should be displayed, ensuring that high-demand products are prominently featured and that complementary items are strategically placed together.
+Another way a well-designed planogram strategy taps into psychology is through product association.
+Grouping products logically can make the shopping process more intuitive for consumers, and planograms are there to instruct which products should be paired with what as well as where and how they should be displayed.
+This ensures high-demand products are prominently featured and that complementary items are strategically placed together.

 Grouping complementary or related products together allows for easier comparison, expediting the decision-making processes for shoppers.